I recently had an issue with my Glow Worm Flexicom 12hx boiler which led to fault codes F4 and F22 being displayed on

-Some condensate pipes discharge outside (instead of into the sink) so they could easily freeze in cold weather.
+Some condensate pipes discharge outside (instead of into the sink drainage) so they could easily freeze in cold weather.

 You can melt a frozen condensate pipe by gently pouring warm, but not boiling, water over it.

 This is such a common issue during the winter that British Gas created a helpful video explaining how to thaw a condensate pipe: